 This guide follows the simple logic we share with our clients.
 Roofing sales and services can be closed from afar.
-This is achieved through using our software and a streaming service.
+This is achieved through using our roofing software and a streaming service.
 It only requires a few set-up steps.

 The practices we are recommending here have served many property owners and contractors, and continues to do so, even in ways we could not anticipate.

 Remember, iRoofing is happy to provide roofing sales training and support.
 Now, you can be fully prepared to bid more and close more sales… and do it all from anywhere.